selinajcheng/Research/progress.md

 I'm keeping track of tasks here.
 See the archive/progress section for a play-by-play of what I've done so far.

 ## Now (check this everyday)
-- [ ] Make figures for new results
+- [X] Make figures for new results
-- [ ] Analyze/think about results
-- [ ] Create a Vercel app for LIL lab and family to try out the task
+- [ ] Create a Vercel app for LIL lab and family to try out the task and give us an informal human baseline
-    - We'll get Yoav, Zoe, Anne, Yair, Nathan, Giovanni, YiLun, 4 family, and maybe Nico, Eduardo, Fardin, Aravah, and Sadi (but not me lol)
+    - We'll get Yoav, Zoe, Anne, Yair, Nathan, Giovanni, YiLun, 4 family, and maybe Nico, Eduardo, Fardin, Aravah, and Sadi
     - And we'll send it to Eunice
     - [ ] Copy to new repo
          - [ ] Delete .git file